AC Bellinzona

-AC Bellinzona is a Swiss football club based in Bellinzona.
+Associazione Calcio Bellinzona is a Swiss football club based in Bellinzona.
 It was founded in 1904, and won the Swiss Super League in 1948.
 After being folded in 2013 declaring bankruptcy, the team played the Ticino Group of 2.Liga, the sixth tier of the Swiss Football League System in 2014–15 season.
 After winning it and the 1.
-Liga Classic, Bellinzona is promoted to 1.
+Liga Classic, Bellinzona was promoted to 1.
 Liga Promotion.
-They currently play in the Swiss Challenge League, the second tier of Swiss football.
+They have since earned promotion back to, and currently play in, the Swiss Challenge League, the second tier of Swiss football.